-I graduated with a PhD in Clinical Psychology and specialization in Disaster Mental Health from The University of South Dakota in August of 2011.
-I am currently employed by St. Cloud Hospital within the CentraCare Health System.
-I work in the Adult Behavioral Health Clinic which is located at the CentraCare Health Plaza in St. Cloud, MN.
-I provide adult services that include individual therapy as well as cognitive and psychological assessment.
+Previously, I worked in the Adult Behavioral Health Clinic, which is located at the CentraCare Health Plaza in St. Cloud, MN.
+I provided adult services that included individual therapy as well as cognitive and psychological assessment.

 What path did you follow to arrive at your current job?

-I graduated from St. John's University in May of 2006 and immediately began graduate school in August of that summer.
-The process of obtaining a degree in psychology is universal such that you spend time as a student and then complete a one year clinical internship (similar to a medical school residency) before you graduate.
+I graduated from St. John's University in May of 2006 and immediately began graduate school in August of that year.
+The process of obtaining a graduate degree in psychology is universal such that you spend time as a student and then complete a one-year clinical internship (similar to a medical school residency) before you graduate.
 The amount of time in the academic program varies between schools and is strongly related to how grandiose one becomes in developing research projects.
-The Clinical Training Program at The University of South Dakota allowed me to complete the academic program in four years followed by the one year internship so I was completely done after 5 years.
+The Clinical Training Program at the University of South Dakota allowed me to complete the academic program in four years followed by the one-year internship, so I was completely done after 5 years.
 I received a Master of Arts degree in August 2008 and Doctor of Philosophy degree in August 2011.

-I received clinical training in USD's mental health clinic, a community mental health center in Yankton, SD and also worked within the Sioux Falls VA Health Care System.
-I completed a one year clinical internship in the Bay Pines VA Healthcare System in Bay Pines.
-FL.
+I received clinical training in USD's mental health clinic, a community mental health center in Yankton, SD, and worked within the Sioux Falls VA Health Care System.
+I completed a one-year clinical internship in the Bay Pines VA Healthcare System in Bay Pines, FL.
 I interviewed for and accepted a position with the St. Cloud Hospital Behavioral Health Clinic during the fall of my internship year.
-When my training was complete in Florida, I moved back to the St. Cloud area and started my current position in August 2011.
+When my training was complete in Florida, I moved back to the St. Cloud area and started my position in August 2011.

 What advice/suggestions would you have for students who might be interested in your career?